My Favorite Chinese Myths

 Chinese Myths -Tiger Shoes

 Tiger shoes are commonly found on babies' feet in the countryside of China even today.
 The shoes are entirely made of cloth and their toe-caps are made into tiger's head.
-There is a popular story behind their long history.
+Their story is one of the most popular Chinese myths.

 Long ago, in the famous old town Yangzhou lived a boatman called Big Yang, who was very generous and ready to help others.
 Because of his charities, he got an old drawing as a present from an old female passenger.
 In the picture, a beautiful girl was embroidering a pair of tiger shoes.
 The boatman was very pleased with the gift.
 He liked the picture dearly.
 As soon as he got home, he put it on the wall above his bed.